tanmoyie/Bayesian-Inference-Modeling/README.md

 # Bayesian Inference Modeling
 ## Situation
 Selecting correct response technology for emergency oil spill response is difficult.
-A multi-class, multi-label classification system is developed, and Bayesian Inference Modeling is applied.
+A #multi-class, multi-label classification system is developed, and Bayesian Inference Modeling is applied.
+The picture below is an overview of the **project's methodology**.
+Further details can be found in [this journal paper](https://doi.org/10.1016/j.marpolbul.2022.114203).

 ## Task
 1. Since Oil Spill is rare in Arctic, we needed to build **data pipeline** to obtain reasonable numbers of incidents